DigitalFolks55/dfolks/.github/PULL_REQUEST_TEMPLATE.md

 Related issue #:

-Please include the context of the deveolopment.
+Please include the context of the development.

 ## Summary of changes